rikkeaas/strangevis-moviemaker/README.md

 Items in the <kbd>Advanced</kbd> menu:

-- <kbd>Transfer function blending</kbd>: This feature lets the user decide how much the transfer function should be blended.
+- <kbd>Transfer function blending</kbd>: This feature lets the user decide how much the different layers that set the RGBA values of transfer function should be blended.
+Blending in this context means linear interpolation between the current values of the transfer function and the newly specified values of a layer.
+Setting this value to 0 means that there is no blending, setting it to some value x means that the x values before the layer interval, and the x values after the layer interval will be impacted by the specification of a new layer.
-- <kbd>Set ray sampling distance multiplier</kbd>: TODO: Elaborate what this feature does
-- <kbd>Set skipping step size</kbd>: TODO: Elaborate what this feature does
+A higher blending value is associated with better image quality, but it will at the same time make the transfer function harder to control for the user, as a layer does not only impact the density range specified by the user.
+- <kbd>Set ray sampling distance multiplier</kbd>: This value is multiplied with the sampling distance in the shader, letting the user trade image quality with better performance and vice versa.
+This impacts how often the volume is sampled along a ray.
+A higher value will mean fewer sampling points, and thus better performance.
+A lower value will mean more sampling points along the ray, and thus better image quality.
+- <kbd>Set skipping step size</kbd>: This value decides the length of the step size of our crude "empty space skipping"-inspired optimization.
+How this works is detailed above in the part about 3D volume rendering.
+A high value here will drastically increase performance, but it can create artifacts in some models.
+A notable example of such artifacts can be seen in volumes containing heads where a high value can lead to holes in the ears and the nose.
+To rectify this the value can be set to around 10, although this limits the performance enhancing contribution of this feature.

 # Feature Preview